 Can I exfoliate my face every day?

-However, we advise against using Micro Cleanse Super Scrub and Liquid Gold every day; this would be too harsh on your skin.
+We advise against using Micro Cleanse Super Scrub and Liquid Gold every day; this would be too harsh on your skin.
 For more mature skins, you may be able to use these two products on alternating days.
 For younger skins, you may find a couple of times a week is enough; still just be sure to not use both these products on the same day as it would be too active.

-Should I exfoliate if I have acne?
+Should I exfoliate if I have breakouts?

 Can I exfoliate when I am pregnant or breastfeeding?